Harold Crouch: Career

 From 1968 until 1971, Crouch taught political science in Jakarta at the University of Indonesia.
 He was from 1976 to 1990 a lecturer in political science at the National University of Malaysia.
 For one semester in 1983–1984 he taught at the University of the Philippines.

 In 1991 he joined the Australian National University's Department of Political and Social Change, Research School of Pacific and Asian Studies in Canberra.
 His research as a senior research fellow centered on Southeast Asian politics.
-He was appointed as professor in 2002 and retired at the end of 2005.
+He was appointed professor in 2002 and retired at the end of 2005.

 Crouch founded the Jakarta office of the International Crisis Group in 2000–2001, after Soeharto's resignation.
 This led to the accumulation of information for his 2010 book, Political Reform in Indonesia after Soeharto published by the Institute of Southeast Asian Studies in Singapore.

+Harold Crouch died on 27 August 2023, at the age of 83.

 Legacy

 In the preface of their book Soeharto's New Order and its Legacy: Essays in honour of Harold Crouch, the authors write: